DTUWindEnergy/WindEnergyToolbox/docs/howto-make-dlcs.md

 Use ssh (Linux, Mac) or putty (MS Windows) to connect to the cluster.

-With qsub-wrap.py the user can wrap a PBS launch script around any executable or Python/Matlab/... script.
-In doing so, the executable/Python script will be immediately submitted to the cluster for execution.
-By default, the Anaconda Python environment in ```/home/MET/STABCON/miniconda``` will be activated.
-The Anaconda Python environment is not relevant, and can be safely ignored, if the executable does not have anything to do with Python.

-In order to see the different options of this qsub-wrap utility, do:
+With qsub-wrap.py will be used to create a job for the cluster that will run the htc file generator within the correct environment Python environment.
+A emplate for such a file, which works for standard DLBs, can be found here:

 ```
-g-000 $ qsub-wrap.py --help
+/home/MET/STABCON/repositories/toolbox/WindEnergyToolbox/wetb/prepost/dlctemplate.py
 ```

 For example, in order to generate the default IEC DLCs:

 ```
 g-000 $ cd path/to/HAWC2/model # folder where the hawc2 model is located
-g-000 $ qsub-wrap.py -f /home/MET/STABCON/repositories/prepost/dlctemplate.py -c python --prep
+g-000 $ qsub-wrap.py -f /home/MET/STABCON/repositories/toolbox/WindEnergyToolbox/wetb/prepost/dlctemplate.py --prep
 ```

+You could consider copying the template into the HAWC2 model folder to avoid typing such a long command over and over again.

 Note that the following folder structure for the HAWC2 model is assumed: